Delhi records single-day rise of 140 COVID-19 cases, death toll reaches 10,853 | Health

 The national capital reported 140 fresh cases of COVID-19 on Sunday as the city's positivity rate slipped to 0.23 per cent, authorities said.

-These cases came out of 60,695 tests conducted the previous day for detection of COVID-19, according to a bulletin issued by the Delhi health department.
+These cases came out of 60,695 tests, 38,746 RT-PCR and 21,949 rapid antigen ones, conducted the previous day for detection of COVID-19, according to a bulletin issued by the Delhi health department.

-The tally of active cases in Delhi has dropped to 1,361 from 1,436 on Saturday, it added.
+The tally of active cases has dropped to 1,361 from 1,436 on Saturday, the bulletin stated, adding 6,22,882 patients have recovered, been discharged or migrated so far.

+According to the bulletin, 7,235 beds out of the total 7,892 in the city's COVID-19 hospitals are vacant.
+The number of people in home isolation rose to 548 from 543 on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)